Arjun-C-S/quarkjs/ARCHITECTURE.md

 **Performance note:** QuickJS calls the interrupt handler frequently — on every bytecode instruction boundary in some builds.
 The handler body must be as cheap as possible: a single elapsed time check.
 No allocations, no locks, no system calls inside the handler.

-### 7.7 Event Loop — `src/event_loop/` *(Milestone 2)*
+### 8.7 Event Loop — `src/event_loop/` *(Milestone 2)*

-QuickJS supports promises but ships without a native event loop.
-The runtime implements a minimal loop that polls async tasks, runs pending promise jobs, and resolves completed futures.
+The event loop is a **scheduler**, not a pipeline stage.
+It is owned by the Runtime Manager and runs alongside the other components.
+It drives when execution happens — it does not sit between other layers in the execution flow.

+Responsibilities:
+- Poll async tasks
+- Run pending promise jobs via `JS_ExecutePendingJob`
+- Resolve completed futures
+- Drive timer callbacks (`setTimeout`, `setInterval`)

 **Deadlock risk with Worker Thread Pattern:**

 If Option B (Worker Thread) is chosen for thread safety, the event loop **must** reside on the same worker thread as the runtime.
-If the host tries to synchronously await a script result from the main thread while the worker is blocked, the threads deadlock.
+If the host application tries to synchronously await a script result from the main thread while the worker is blocked, the threads deadlock.

 The fix: `QuarkRuntime` must either:
 1. Run `run_pending_jobs()` internally as part of its own tick — the host never calls it directly